Goonswarm/bads/README.md

 ## Overview - phpBB sync

 1. Fetch all groups and their members from LDAP
-2. Filter out groups that aren't specified in the config file
+2. Filter out groups that aren't found in phpBB
 3. Fetch members for the correlating phpBB group
 4. Find differences and make the necessary changes in the database